-Sometimes you don’t even realize you are being abused and sometimes it’s so obvious that the only question is “why do I take this?”.
-If you can clearly read the signs of emotional abuse, then it’s time to take action and protect yourself.
+Sometimes you don’t even realize you are being abused, and sometimes it’s so obvious that the only question is, “why do I take this?”.
+If you can clearly read the subtle signs of emotional abuse, then it’s time to take action and protect yourself.

-A verbal abuse could take many forms and shapes.
-In some cases, the actions of the abuser may be very obvious, while in other cases the abuse could be very subtle.
+Verbal abuse could take many forms and shapes.
+In some cases, the actions of the abuser may be very obvious, while in other cases, the abuse could be very subtle.

 Verbal abuse could manifest itself as ordering, swearing, lying, calling names, criticizing, blaming, etc.